Business communication skills that every professional needs

 Not all careers require frequent presentations, but it’s rare to find a role where you never need to speak or share information with the group in a meeting.
 Public speaking can be scary, but there are a couple of tools that you can use to improve:

-• Be mindful of pacing.
+Be mindful of pacing.
 Often when people are nervous, they speak too quickly.
 This makes it hard for your audience to understand what you are saying.
-Practice reciting information or a presentation at a steady pace with medium tempo.
+Practice reciting information or a presentation at a steady pace with a medium tempo.

-• Build confidence.
-Public speaking is largely about confidence — or at least sounding confident.
-If you need to give a presentation at a staff meeting or client meeting, ask a few coworkers to listen to you practice.
-Starting with a smaller audience can help.
-If you are working on general public speaking skills and don’t have a presentation coming up, build confidence by making a concentrated effort to speak up more during meetings.
+If you are working on general public speaking skills and don’t have a presentation coming up, build confidence by concentrating on speaking up more during meetings.
 Many of us spend most meetings on mute or sitting quietly in the back of the room.
-Gradually increase your participation by speaking up and get comfortable sharing ideas publicly.
+Gradually increase your participation by speaking up and getting comfortable sharing ideas publicly.

 Consider your communication channel